Hawaii’s whale watching season is coming up quickly!

 When is Hawaii’s Whale Watching Season?

-Though most whale watching tours say December 15th to April 15th, whales have been spotted much earlier (this year in October) and much later.
-The reason they choose these dates is for guaranteed sightings.
+Though most Hawaii whale-watching tours say December 15th to April 15th, whales have been spotted much earlier (sometimes in October) and much later (sometimes into May).
+The reason they chose these dates is for guaranteed sightings.
 If you’re looking for the best time to see whales, take a tour in January, FEBRUARY, or March.

 Whale Photography Challenge: